JustBubbles/CharacterCreator-Website-Startup/notes.md

 ## Data Validation
 Several of the input elements have validation built into them.

-'required' - Boolean.
+`required` - Boolean.
 Setting this attribute makes it so a value is needed in order to be submitted.

 Ex:
 ```css
 <div class="group">